Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

       <img width="632" alt="Screenshot 2021-11-15 193049" src="https://user-images.githubusercontent.com/90337307/141797921-faab4fc4-02b0-45d8-ba10-cd422cdb27e4.png">

-      The command above will only launch the camera but not capturing it.
+      The command above will only launch the camera but not capture it.
       To able to retrieve the image of the chessboard, launch a new terminal, go to your camera directory and run the command below.

      ```